Ezibenroc/roaring_analysis/README.md

 ## [Preliminary Analysis](preliminary_analysis.ipynb)

 This is our first analysis.
-The aim is to find which factors have a significative impact on the performances.
+The aim is to find which factors have a significant impact on the performances.

 ## [Size and density analysis](size_density_analysis.ipynb)